AtlasNX/Kosmos/HowToCompile.md

     - You need to type "make nx" for **hbmenu**
 3. It should now have compiled it - The location is often pretty easy to find:
     - You'll get a .nro for EdiZon, AppstoreNX, GagOrder, SDFilesUpdater and hbmenu
-    - You'll get a .kip from dreport, sys-ftpd
+    - You'll get a .kip from sys-ftpd
 4. Replace the old one in the Hekate folder

 **Some files are called slightly different in the compiled folder - Please rename your newly compiled files in that case!**